kalekundert/wellmap/docs/file_format.rst

 used outside a plate.
 In other words, `[plate.NAME.row.A] <[plate.NAME]>` has higher precedence than |row|, but lower precedence than |block|.

-The following layout is contrived, but helps to visually demonstrate as many of the precedence rules as possible:
+The following layout is contrived, but helps to visually demonstrate most of the precedence rules.

 .. example:: file_format/precedence.toml